 The formula used in here are =NETWORKDAYS(B2,C2) and =NETWORKDAYS(B4,C4,B7:B11).

 Count Workdays excluding Holidays and Specific Weekends

-In the previous Example, you saw the process of counting the working days with and without the holidays where the Saturdays and Sundays are excluded automatically as weekends.
-In many countries of the world, the weekends are different.
+In the previous example, you saw the process of counting the working days with and without the holidays where the Saturdays and Sundays are excluded automatically as weekends.
+In many countries of the world, weekends are different.
 Some countries consider Friday and Saturday as weekends.
 In this case, the previous formula will not work.
 Excel has another built-in function like the NETWORKDAYS where you can insert the weekends with your own choice.
 This function is, NETWORKDAYS.INTL.
 The syntax of this function is, =NETWORKDAYS.INTL (start_date, end_date, [weekend], [holidays]).
 Here, the arguments weekend and holidays are the optional arguments.
 If you don’t insert any number in the weekend argument, the formula will consider Saturday and Sunday as weekends.

 Before counting the total number of working days with the function NETWORKDAYS.INTL, look at the table below.
 The numbers in this table are used in the weekend argument section of the NETWORKDAYS.INTL function.

 |Weekend days||Weekend number|

 |Thursday & Friday||6|